| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 this on the next release again as I surely will not change my css to reflect

-Anyhow, if you think you'd like to see a css-enhancement (another style
+you personal changes (and that of several other users too,-)) Anyhow, if you think you'd like to see a css-enhancement (another style

 for an additional element) or something is really weird in the current